oconnnors/room_auction/README.md

 # room_auction
-blind auction to determine room allocation
+blind auction to determine room allocation. rooms allocated to highest bidder each round.